 Have you been arrested for your first DUI offense?
 If you have been arrested for

-DUI in Long Island, then it is vital that you request a DMV (Department of
+DUI in New York, then it is vital that you request a DMV (Department of Motor

-Motor Vehicles) hearing as soon as possible.
-They only give you a few
+Vehicles) hearing as soon as possible.
+They only give you a few days from

-days from the day that you are arrested to set up your hearing.
-Unfortunately,
+the day that you are arrested to set up your hearing.
+Unfortunately, there

-there are penalties for those who fail to request a hearing before the
+are penalties for those who fail to request a hearing before the deadline.

 If you are unable to request your DMV hearing, then the DMV will automatically

 suspend your driver's license.
 In order to protect your license, your